SimformSolutionsPvtLtd/flutter_chatview/README.md

 ```
 ## How to use

+Check out [blog](https://medium.com/simform-engineering/chatview-a-cutting-edge-chat-ui-solution-7367b1f9d772) for better understanding and basic implementation.

-Check out the **example** app in the [example](https://github.com/SimformSolutionsPvtLtd/flutter_chatview/tree/main/example) directory or the 'Example' tab on pub.dartlang.org for a more complete example.
+Also, for whole example, check out the **example** app in the [example](https://github.com/SimformSolutionsPvtLtd/flutter_chatview/tree/main/example) directory or the 'Example' tab on pub.dartlang.org for a more complete example.

 ## Main Contributors